nodepond/supersonic/README.md

 About
 -----

-An experiment in making a music live-coding tool in Ruby.
+A minimalistic live-coding sequencer in PureData.
+The sequencer receiving data via socket - suited to live-code with code, i.e. in Ruby.

 Status
 ------